 Identifying and Measuring Your Character Strengths

 The very first step of starting a strengths journey and making a strengths list is to understand what your strengths are.
-You can easily learn of your strengths by taking a strengths test, such as HIGH5 or CliftonStrengths.
+You can easily learn of your strengths by taking a strengths test, such as HIGH5.

 Your top character strengths will be listed in the results section.
 However, you can also self-reflect on what led to your greatest successes and deduce from there.

 Once you know what your strengths are, it is time to get deeper into understanding and quantifying them.
-This can involve consistently taking strengths tests, evaluating your performance at work, and evaluating your emotions consistently as well to note changes in your strengths.
+This can involve consistently, evaluating your performance at work, and evaluating your emotions consistently as well as noting changes in your strengths.